UC Berkeley, ESPM 263 (0% appointment) indigenous, feminist & postcolonial approaches to science, technology, and environment

 Special Studies in Local Government: Indigenous & Feminist Approaches to Technoscience & Environment

-I taught this short course in both Fall 2011 and 2012, and I will return to Tokyo to teach it again in 2013.
-It is a shortened version of my UC Berkeley ESPM 151 course.
+I taught this short course during Fall semesters 2011, 2012 and 2013.
+I will return to Tokyo one final time to teach the course again in December 2014.
+It is a shortened version of my UC Berkeley ESPM 151 course and my University of Texas ANT 324L course.
 It focuses on feminist and indigenous approaches to understanding and knowing about the concepts of "nature" and "culture."
 We look at how those two things get "co-constituted" conceptually and materially.
 Because this course covers some difficult theoretical concepts (even for native English speakers), we spend significant time in class working on English comprehension of theoretical terms.
 What is more, we have fun learning both English and theory!
 This course is part of an exchange between UC Berkeley and Meiji University.
 A key thing I've learned from Meiji students?
 They have a much easier time than do many U.S. American students understanding the agency of things we take to be non-sentient (e.g. trains, computers) and of beings that non-indigenous people in the U.S. tend to consider less animate than themselves (e.g. nonhuman animals, forests).
 The other thing I love about my Meiji students is their love for contemporary Japanese culture and landscapes--both rural and urban--with all of the imperfections.
 This sits alongside their curiosity for U.S. American culture, and all of our imperfections.
 Their generous pragmatism inspires me.

 University of Texas at Austin, ANT 391 (Spring 2014) Disrupting Sex, Disrupting Nature: indigenous, feminist, and queer theory approaches